FIND FREE, FAST, AND CONFIDENTIAL

 Why Get Tested?

 You can pick one up no matter how you’re hooking up.
-Yup, vaginal, oral or anal sex — even genital skin-to-skin contact can spread STDs.
+Yup, vaginal, oral or anal sex — even genital skin-to-skin contact can spread STIs.
 Getting tested is a part of staying healthy.
 Saying #YESmeansTEST gives you the power to change these stats.

 Americans get around

-20 million STDs every year…
+20 million STIs every year…

 …and young people make up 1/2 those cases.

-Trending STDs
+Trending STIs

 Chlamydia

-(aka the Silent STD)
+(aka the Silent STI)

 The most commonly reported STD in the U.S., with 15–24-year-olds making up almost 2/3 of all cases.
 And because it rarely has symptoms, people often spread it before realizing they have it.